Choosing the Best Dairy Alternatives for Kids: A Guide to Nutritional Value and Options

 How Healthy Is Oat Milk?

-Most oat milk formulations are produced by soaking oats in water, then pressing out the “milky” liquid.
-Oats are gluten, dairy, and soy free, but they are rather low in protein, similar to rice milk.
+Most oat milk formulations are produced by soaking oats in water, and then pressing out the “milky” liquid.
+Oats are gluten, dairy, and soy-free, but they are rather low in protein, similar to rice milk.
 Oat protein is also more difficult to digest due to alterations that occur during processing (source).
 Because few vitamins naturally occur in oats, fortification is necessary to increase the nutritional value of oat milks.
 Although unsweetened versions can be purchased, many manufacturers add sugar to make the final product more palatable.
-While oat milks are popular as a non dairy milk alternative, they are probably best reserved for use in parents’ cappuccinos and lattes.
+While oat milks are popular as a non-dairy milk alternative, they are probably best reserved for use in parents’ cappuccinos and lattes.

 The Problem of Almond, Coconut, And Other Nut-based Milks